Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Using the right coffee beans when making espresso coffee in a Moka pot is imperative.

-Certain types of beans will brew easier and taste better put through the Moka pot than others.
+Certain types of beans will brew more easily and taste better when put through the Moka pot than others.

-Here is the best coffee for Moka pot coffee:
+The 5 best coffee beans for a Moka pot in 2026

 1. Italian coffee beans

-Since the Moka pot and its particular style of espresso originated in Italy, it only makes sense that coffee beans grown in Italy would work well in it.
+Since the Moka pot and its particular style of espresso originated in Italy, it only makes sense that traditional Italian espresso blends, roasted and blended in Italy, would work well in it.

 They have the most experience with Moka pot brewing, so their coffee blends will brew nicely in the machine.